 If there are any issues you want to clear up that are raised in the cross-examination you may be able to give further evidence later.
 This is called re-examination.

 You may get a chance to tell the Court your version of what has happened, and why you believe you need the Apprehended Violence Order (AVO), but only if the Court gives you leave (permission).

 You can only give evidence about what you saw or what was said to you directly.
 The Court may ask you questions or ask you to explain some things in more detail.
 The Court may also ask you to move on to another point if they feel you have said enough about a certain issue or you are speaking about something that is not relevant to the case.

 Although your witnesses may have prepared witness statements before the hearing, those witnesses will still have to come to court so that the defendant can cross-examine them.

 A court officer will bring your witness into the courtroom and take them to the witness box where they will make an oath or affirmation.

 After the cross-examination, you may have a chance to ask the witnesses any further questions.
 This is called 're-examination'.
 You should only re-examine your witness if you want to clear up issues raised in the cross-examination.

-The magistrate will give you and the defendant instructions on when to come back to court and who should come to court on that day.
+The Court will give you and the defendant instructions on when to come back to court and who should come to court on that day.
 In some cases, your witnesses and the defendant's witnesses will all have to come back to court for the rest of the hearing.

-Presenting your case at the hearing - Step by step guide.
+Step by step guide: Presenting your case at the hearing